Alice Holt Forest, Bucks Horn Oak, Farnham GU10 4LS

 The Latest Info:

-New for 2017 is the 1/2 Marathon Team Challenge Relay.
+The 1/2 Marathon Team Challenge Relay will be available once again.
 Please read these rules.

 As your entry fee covers the cost of the event, we ask you to please raise as much as you can for this very worth while cause so that GUTS can continue their hard work.
 Click on Support to donate or you can add a sum when you enter the event.